 You can always go to your local asian store and find those ingredients and add them one by one or you can just use the premade paste which has it all in it!
 Saving you a ton of time and effort.

 This is my favorite Singapore Laksa paste, serves 2-3 people!

 Even though we use the premade “Laksa paste” in this recipe, which has all the ingredients one needs.
-I also like to add a few Kaffir lime leaves if you have on hand.
-And since I always keep those lime leaves in my freezer I always have then for whenever I am making anything Thai.
+I also like to add a few Kaffir lime leaves because I love that tangy lime taste, if you have any on hand feel free.

 Notes: Things to keep in mind 🙂

 - Look for a good solid coconut milk, you do not want to use any low fat variety.
 One that is all watery does not work as well for this dish, typically organic or traditional Thai coconut milk varieties have the best products.